 As we mentioned above, there are two factors that work together to keep us dry when we're working up a sweat.
 Breathability, on one hand, measures how a shirt resists moisture buildup while drying time, on the other, describes how quickly a shirt dries out once that moisture is there.
 Synthetic materials are known for faster drying times, but our testing team found that weight was the most closely correlated statistic to drying time.

 To test for this metric, we did a controlled experiment.
-Our reviewers dunked all seven shirts in a bucket of water, wrung them out by hand, and then hung them up to dry side-by-side.
+Our reviewers dunked all nine shirts in a bucket of water, wrung them out by hand, and then hung them up to dry side-by-side.
 On a warm spring day in Yosemite, with a light breeze and partial sun, we waited for the results.
 We were surprised to find that the Distance was one of the quickest to dry, most likely because of the low weight.

 Features & Versatility